wikimedia/operations-debs-helmfile/README.md

 To avoid upgrades for each iteration of `helm`, the `helmfile` executable delegates to `helm` - as a result, `helm` must be installed.

+## Highlights

+**Declarative**: Write, version-control, apply the desired state file for visibility and reproducibility.

+**Modules**: Modularize common patterns of your infrastructure, distribute it via Git, S3, etc. to be reused across the entire company (See [#648](https://github.com/roboll/helmfile/pull/648))

+**Versatility**: Manage your cluster consisting of charts, [kustomizations](https://github.com/kubernetes-sigs/kustomize), and directories of Kubernetes resources, turning everything to Helm releases (See [#673](https://github.com/roboll/helmfile/pull/673))

+**Patch**: JSON/Strategic-Merge Patch Kubernetes resources before `helm-install`ing, without forking upstream charts (See [#673](https://github.com/roboll/helmfile/pull/673))

-## configuration syntax
+## Configuration

 **CAUTION**: This documentation is for the development version of Helmfile.
-If you are looking for the documentation for any of releases, please switch to the corresponding release tag like [v0.31.0](https://github.com/roboll/helmfile/tree/v0.31.0).
+If you are looking for the documentation for any of releases, please switch to the corresponding release tag like [v0.92.1](https://github.com/roboll/helmfile/tree/v0.92.1).

-The default helmfile is `helmfile.yaml`:
+The default name for a helmfile is `helmfile.yaml`:

 ```yaml
 # Chart repositories used from within this state file